Collaborative Research and Training Experience Program

 Training program structure

-- Funds towards the development and the coordination of the training program structure, format and content, i.e., costs for the purchase of books or periodicals, specialized office supplies, computing equipment and information services not formally provided by the university to its academic and research staff, costs involved in providing personnel with training or development in novel techniques required for the training program, etc.
+- Funds towards the development and the coordination of the training program structure, format and content; e.g., costs for the purchase of books or periodicals, specialized office supplies, computing equipment and information services not formally provided by the university to its academic and research staff, costs involved in providing personnel with training or development in novel techniques required for the training program, etc.

-- The salary of a program coordinator in the first two years of the grant.
+- The salary of a program coordinator during the first two years of the grant only.
 Universities or other collaborators are expected to assume any such costs after this initial period and must clearly explain how they will do so in the budget justification of the application.

 - Advertising and trainee recruitment costs, including travel costs to bring potential candidates in for interviews.